2023 Parade and Festival

 Parade entrants will need to incorporate the theme “There's No Place Like Home” into their float design.
 The theme gives nonprofits, businesses, organizations, and individuals lots of options for showing off their creativity in their designs.
 All parade entries will be judged on how well their entry portrays the Parade theme of “There's No Place Like Home.”

 The Butter & Egg Day festivities kick off on April 15th with the Opening Ceremonies at the Petaluma Historical Library and Museum (20 Fourth St), from noon to 1 pm.
-Mayor Barrett will read a proclamation honoring the Grand Marshal and Good Eggs.
+Mayor Kevin McCDonnell will read a proclamation honoring the Grand Marshal and Good Eggs.
 Come see the display of hearts or visuals that show the heart of our community.

 One week later on Saturday, April 22nd the Parade steps off at noon and will march through the historic downtown, surrounded by a festival of fun and activities from 10 am to 5 pm.